 Marijuana and the Endocannabinoid System

-The primary psychoactive component of cannabis is tetrahydrocannabinol or THC for short.
-THC is the substance in marijuana that causes users to feel high.
+The primary intoxicating component of cannabis is tetrahydrocannabinol or THC for short.
+It is the substance in marijuana that causes users to feel high.
 THC mimics substances known as endocannabinoids, which the human body produces naturally.

-- Relax muscles
+- Relaxing muscles

-- Protect damaged tissue
+- Protecting damaged tissue

-- Reduce inflammation
+- Reducing inflammation

-- Regulate appetite and metabolism
+- Regulating appetite and metabolism

 Brain Function Changes